button/DeepLinkKit/STANDARD.md

 All dpl.io parameters are passed as query parameters.
 Where the host is used to define the standard used to interpret a deep link, the host `dpl.io` should be used.
 This is not a mandatory part of the standard.

 ### Unencoded Query Parameters
-Basic dpl.io functionality is available throw unencoded query parameters as defined below.
+Basic dpl.io functionality is available through unencoded query parameters as defined below.
 These include definition of the standard version as well as the callback URL and attribution token.

 - `dpl:callback-url`: A URL to be considered as the 'back' button
 - `dpl:protocol-version`: The version of the dpl.io protocol used to encode the deep link